 Graduate School of Engineering Science, Osaka University

-Abstract—Recently, the productivity of embedded systems applied to Cyber Physical Systems has become problematic due to their increasing complexity and scale.
+Abstract—Recently, the productivity of embedded systems applied to cyber-physical systems has become problematic due to their increasing complexity and scale.
 To improve the productivity, the mruby on TOPPERS embedded component system (TECS) framework, which employs scripting language (i.e., a lightweight Ruby) and supports component-based development, has been proposed.
-This paper proposes an extended framework of mruby on TECS that improve development efficiency more than the current version.
-In the proposed framework, a Blue- tooth loader which receives an mruby bytecode, and a RiteVM scheduler which simplifies multitasking are implemented.
+This paper proposes an extended framework of mruby on TECS that improves development efficiency more than the current version.
+In the proposed framework, a Bluetooth loader that receives an mruby bytecode and a RiteVM scheduler that simplifies multitasking are implemented.

-Index Terms—scripting language; cyber physical systems; embedded software; component-based development
+Index Terms—scripting language; cyber-physical systems; embedded software; component-based development

 INTRODUCTION

-Cyber Physical Systems (CPS) are the important keyword for enriching our lives.
-Embedded systems are applied to the CPS and expected to demonstrate high quality and high performance.
+Cyber-physical systems (CPS) are important keywords for enriching our lives.
+Embedded systems are applied to the CPS and are expected to demonstrate high quality and performance.
 This requirement has led to an increase in their complexity and scale; moreover, these systems need to have low production costs and short development cycles.

 Complex and large-scale software systems can be developed efficiently by using component-based techniques [1].
-Component-Based Development (CBD) is a design technique that can be applied to reusable software development.
+Component-based Development (CBD) is a design technique that can be applied to reusable software development.
 Individual component diagrams enable the visualization of an entire system.
 In addition, component-based systems are flexible with regard to extensibility and specification changes.
 TECS [2], AUTOSAR [3], and SaveCCM [4] are typical CBD tools for embedded systems.

 In addition, scripting languages, such as Ruby, JavaScript, Perl, Python, and Lua, offer efficient approaches to software development.
 Currently, most software are programmed in C language.
-However, development in C language results in the large source code, incurs high costs, and requires significant development time.
+However, development in C language results in a large source code, incurs high costs, and requires significant development time.
 In contrast, the use of scripting languages improves the efficiency of software engineering and can shorten the development period because of their usability.
 For embedded systems, real-time properties, such as estimation of worst-case execution time, are very important.
 Although scripting languages are easy to use and read, their execution requires more time than that required by the codes written in C. Therefore, applying scripting languages to embedded systems is difficult.

 To address the above limitation, “mruby on TECS,” a component-based framework for running script programs, has

 been proposed [5].
 This framework integrates two technologies, i.e., mruby, which is a lightweight implementation of Ruby for embedded systems [6], and TECS, which is a component-based framework for embedded systems [2].
-Execution times of mruby on TECS are 100 times faster than those of mruby, which are the same as those of C language.
-Moreover, Ruby is often utilized in network programming, therefore mruby on TECS can be applicable for the software involved network such as CPS applications.
+The execution times of mruby on TECS are 100 times faster than those of mruby, which are the same as those of the C language.
+Moreover, Ruby is often used in network programming; therefore, mruby on TECS can be applied to software involved networks such as CPS applications.

-However, it is not particularly efficient, at present, and imposes a heavy burden on developers. mruby on TECS only supports a storage/ROM device for loading mruby programs.
-Consequently, if mruby programs are modified, an SD card must be inserted and removed repeatedly or ROM must be rewritten; moreover, developers need to restart an RTOS on the target device.
+However, at present, it is not particularly efficient and imposes a heavy burden on developers. mruby on TECS only supports a storage/ROM device for loading mruby programs.
+Consequently, if mruby programs are modified, an SD card must be inserted and removed repeatedly or the ROM must be rewritten; moreover, developers need to restart RTOS on the target device.
 In addition, although mruby on TECS can support multi-VM, executing multiple tasks requires the developers to call the OS function.